-This information so elated the Major that he could scarcely contain himself for Proudman, rolling in riches, four meals but he listened attentively.
-"Mrs. Proudman," said heafter a long pause, during which he was working out a distance table in his mind, "I would advise you to go slow in the matter.
+but he listened attentively.
+"Mrs. Proudman," said heafter a long pause, during which he was working out a distance table in his mind, "I would a distance table in his mixi, "I would advise you to go slow in the matter.
 Our friend, the Major, is visionary.
 I am going away in the morning, and will be absent at least five weeks.
-Do not purchase any stock in the Gold Trust Mining Company until you have heard from imply await advice from me."
-Mrs. Proudman agreed to this and early the next morning Mr. Spindle appeared at the railway station, and taking the ticket agent, an old friend, into his confidence, purchased a ticket to - (not even the agent could tell) and was miles from Middlefield before the gallant Major Scentpenny was astir.
+Do not pur-chase any stock in the Gold Trust Min-ing Company until you have heard from me."